-PCO700 ASSESSMENT AND TREATMENT OF (3 cr.)
-SUBSTANCE USE DISORDERS Pre-requisites: All courses through Block 6
+PCO700 ASSESSMENT AND TREATMENT OF SUBSTANCE USE DISORDERS

 This course provides instruction in the scientific understanding, clinical assessment, and evidence-based treatment of Substance Use Disorders.
 The course covers the major theoretical models, neurobiology of Substance Use Disorders, various assessment strategies, as well as cognitive-behavioral, motivational, harm-reduction, and psychopharmacological interventions.
 Considerations when working with special populations and with individuals in integrated care settings are also discussed.